 these things through Christ.
 In that day it won’t be said that we own a tract

-of land; rather, we will own the entirety of the universe, including the earth
+of land; rather, we will own the universe in its entirety, including and

 (40d) Judgment